octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 - some data
 - an arbitrary number called _NONCE_ (diminutive of _Number used ONCE_ )
 - and the hash of all these data

-In Bicoin precisely, all the data aren't hashed all together.
-For the needs, data are split into 2 categories:

-1. Creating the chain:
-   The previous block's *header* is double SHA256-hashed and the result is put inside the next block's *header*.
-2. Providing [Simple Payment Verification (SPV)](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification) for *lightweight nodes*:
-   Each transaction is double hashed (still with SHA256), and the results are put inside a Merkle Tree structure (see [SPV](https://en.bitcoinwiki.org/wiki/Simplified_Payment_Verification))

-To simplify, let's refer to the first hash as "the hash of the block".

 Fig. 3 shows an example of a block.
 Notice that the hash of the block starts with "_d8ca_".
 So far, this block is considered _invalid_.
 There are different rules for validating a block depending on the blockchain considered.
 Most blockchains use *Proof-of-Work*, which consists of proving that validation's work has been done on the block.